Walmart, Sam’s Club to dispense COVID-19 medication through federal pharmacy program - NewsBreak

 Walmart, Sam’s Club to dispense COVID-19 medication through federal pharmacy program

-BENTONVILLE, Ark. — Walmart and Sam’s Club pharmacies are ready to receive and dispense COVID-19 antiviral medications authorized by the U.S. Food and Drug Administration.
+BENTONVILLE, Ark. ( KNWA/KFTA ) — Walmart and Sam’s Club pharmacies are ready to receive and dispense COVID-19 antiviral medications authorized by the U.S. Food and Drug Administration.

-The medication will only be available at certain Walmart and Sam’s Club locations in a limited number of states until more supply is available, KNWA/KFTA reports .
+The release says the medication will only be available at certain Walmart and Sam’s Club locations in a limited number of states until more supply is available.

 The medication is only available with a prescription from a health care provider.
-Customers and health care providers can go to walmart.com/covidmedication and use the store locator to find their nearest store that is carrying the medication to send the electronic prescription.CONTINUING COVERAGE: Tracking coronavirus in the Kansas City region
+Customers and health care providers can go to walmart.com/covidmedication and use the store locator to find their nearest store that is carrying the medication to send the electronic prescription.Walmart extends COVID-leave policy until March 2022

 Since the medications are prescribed to those with COVID-19, it will only be available at Walmart and Sam’s Club by curbside pickup or drive-through pharmacy windows, according to the release.